Pri-Destro/py-destro/README.md

-here you will find some of the py codes made by me.
+here you will find some of the py projectsmade by me.